 There’s simply no one-size-fits-all equation when it comes to fitness.
 All measurements are allowed.

-So don’t by shy.
+Challenge #9: So don’t be shy.
 Fitness is about good health and feeling good.

 Courtesy to college roommate and friend, Leigh Haley, pictured above.
 She, by the way, ate well and exercised throughout her college years and looked fabulous to prove it!